rubencabrera/odoo-docker/README.md

 It's best to use [pyenv][pyenv-installer] to install this script with the [pyenv-virtualenv plugin][pyenv-virtualenv].

+Go to the links, install `pyenv` and then `pyenv-virtualenv` plugin.
+Then create a virtual environment where you will install the tool and activate it.

 #### Installation

 Once the virtualenv thing is sorted, just jun `pip install .`